casid/jte/DOCUMENTATION.md

 ### Default parameters

-You can also define default values for all parameters, so that they only need to be passed when needed.
+You can also define default values for all parameters so they only need to be passed when needed.

 ```html
 @import my.Entry